Fluctuationqt/UITests/README.md

 - In the navigation pane choose `PartiQL editor`.
 - In the editor's `Choose a ledger` dropdown select `myTestLedger`.
 - You can now write and execute queries to your database manually.

-<i> Notice: This can be useful if you want to create, delete or restore deleted tables. </i>
+<i> Notice: This can be useful if you want to create, delete or restore deleted tables.
+Read more [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-gettingstarted.html). </i>